Get Renew.org Weekly Emails

 And all of this Jewishness marked Jesus’ ministry.
 Here are some obvious ways: teaching in the synagogues, traveling to Jerusalem for feasts and festivals, and debating about the proper approach to the Sabbath.

 His Jewishness is also seen in how saturated in the Hebrew Scriptures his life and ministry were.
 For example, quoting Scripture to deal with temptation or to settle a debate.
 Or replying to a theological question with a question as he was taught to do in school.
 It involved asking the resident Scripture experts, “Haven’t you read…” and then proceeding to refer to a story from Scripture to challenge their misunderstanding.
 It meant walking through a thoroughgoing study of the entire Old Testament on the road to Emmaus (Luke 24) with two disciples, showing them how the entire thing pointed to himself.
-(Just think: what would’ve it been like to hear him open up the Scriptures in this way?)
+(Just think: what would it have been like to hear him open up the Scriptures in this way?)

 Was Jesus Jewish?
 “Jesus alluded to or hinted at Scripture, assuming his original audience would catch it.”